-The PFAS-REACH Children’s Health Study is investigating the effects of PFAS on the immune systems of young children in Hyannis, MA and at the Pease International Tradeport in Portsmouth, NH — two communities that have been exposed to contaminated drinking water.
+The PFAS-REACH Children’s Health Study is investigating the effects of PFAS on the immune systems of children in Hyannis and at the Pease International Tradeport in Portsmouth, NH — two communities that have been exposed to contaminated drinking water.

 Sign up for the PFAS-REACH Children’s Health Study!

-Did you live or work in Hyannis, MA before 2016, or work at the Pease Tradeport in Portsmouth, NH before 2014?
-Do you have children ages 3-8?
+Did you live or work in Hyannis, MA before 2016?
+Did your child go to daycare or did you work at the Pease Tradeport in Portsmouth, NH before 2014?
+Do you have children ages 4-8 or 11-15?
 If so, your family may be eligible!

 About our study

 High levels of PFAS chemicals were present in Hyannis drinking water before 2016 and in the Pease drinking water supply before 2014.
 The contamination came from the use of firefighting foams.
 Both water systems have installed filters to remove PFAS from the water and now comply with strict state standards.

 While we can’t change exposures that occurred in the past, we can learn from them.
 This study will help us learn about how past exposures to PFAS in drinking water can affect children’s health.
 Even if children didn’t consume contaminated water directly, they may have been exposed in the womb or as infants if their mothers drank contaminated water, since PFAS can be passed from mother to child during pregnancy and breastfeeding.

 Families who participate will be asked to bring their child to an appointment for a one-time blood draw and urine sample.
 They will fill out a questionnaire and respond to periodic text messages about their child’s health.